Brier, Washington: Culture

 The community holds an annual one-day event in August called SeaScare, a play on the name of Seattle's Seafair.
 The event includes a Porch Light Parade, contests, music and a screening of a classic movie, among other activities.
-It involves nautical themes, in keeping with its Seafair ties.
-It is supported by the small number of Brier businesses.
-SeaScare strives for a small town and community feel, explaining the nostalgic events and movie.
+It involves nautical themes, in keeping with its Seafair ties, and is supported by the small number of Brier businesses.